doomdev-slay/SovietDOOM/README.md

 # SovietDOOM
-a zandronum mod for DOOM2 with stupid soviet stuff...
+a zandronum mod for DOOM2 with stupid soviet and russian stuff(memes included)...

 # Trailer